madhusudanpatnaik/Cipher_notes_crypto/README.md

 registered user and Fernet symmetric encryption algorithm for encrypting the data and tkinker for GUI.

 <h2>KEY WORDS: Confidentiality, OpenCV, tkinker, Fernet.</h2>

+<h1>Run the Setup file to install required packages and Execute the Homepage.py python file</h1>